A shaving soap may be the secret to luxurious shaves that men look for.

 - Availability an issue because it’s handmade

-Bottom line: This is a must try shaving soap if you can get your hands on this because of its slick and rich lather that provides excellent moisturizing protection thanks to the lanolin content.
-It’s a soft soap so it won’t take a lot of time to load but this is very difficult to find because it’s always out of stock.
+Bottom line: This is a must-try shaving soap if you can get your hands on this because of its slick and creamy lather that provides excellent moisturizing protection thanks to the lanolin content.
+It’s a soft soap, so it won’t take a lot of time to load, but this is very difficult to find because it’s always out of stock.

 Not a lot of men know about Sir Hare.

 One reason is the failure of their first formulation didn’t lather well.

 Wet shavers in forums have claimed that this second formulation will perform better.

 This shaving soap contains tallow, shea, and mango butter, so it’ll moisturize, shave smooth, and leave a great post-shave.